cpp-gamedev/spaced/README.md

 1. Android:
     1. arm64 (64 bit ARM) or x64 (64 bit Intel/AMD).

-*Note: Adreno GPUs on Android seem to have driver bugs that cause rendering artifacts and can sometimes crash the app.*
+*Note: Some GPUs on Android seem to have driver bugs that cause rendering artifacts and can sometimes crash the app.*

 ### Steps